gabrielsideprojects/gabrielsideprojects/README.md

   A person hungry for knowledge :earth_americas:
 </h3>

-· Currenctly working as a React Native Developer at [QueroDelivery](https://querodelivery.com/) 💼:purple_heart:.
+· Currenctly working as a React Native Developer at [Olist](https://olist.com/) 💼:blue_heart:.

 · Graduated in Computer Science 🎓.